RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/01-Authorisation-Model.md

 The **mntner** objects serve as anonymous containers that hold authorisation credentials.
 A reference to a **mntner** object within any object defines authorisation necessary to perform operations on that object or on a set of related objects.
 Such reference is provided by means of several attributes including "mnt-by:", "mnt-lower:", "mnt-routes:", "mnt-domains:", "mnt-ref:" and "mbrs-by-ref:" attributes.

 The **mntner** object contains one or more mandatory "auth:" attributes.
 Each attribute begins with a keyword identifying the authorisation method followed by the authorisation information or token needed to enforce that method.
-The irt object also has mandatory “auth:” attributes used for authorisation.
+The irt object also has mandatory "auth:" attributes used for authorisation.

 All updates require authorisation.
 A credential that is valid for one of the authorisation tokens of one of the relevant **mntner** objects, must be supplied.
 Different methods of authorisation require different authorisation tokens, as shown in the table below of authorisation methods that are currently supported.